-Every homeowner should have some vinegar at home – particular for cleaning smooth stainless surfaces in the bathroom.
-Vinegar contains compounds which help dissolve mineral deposit build-up in your showerheads, reducing the flow pressure.
+Every homeowner should have some vinegar at home – particularly for cleaning smooth stainless surfaces in the bathroom.
+Vinegar contains compounds that help dissolve mineral deposit build-up in your showerheads, reducing the flow pressure.

 Here’s what to do: Pour your vinegar into a plastic bag.
 Use a rubber band to wrap the solution over the showerhead – and leave overnight.